testfairy/docs/docs/01_Getting_Started/01_Account_Verification.md

 If you are new to TestFairy, the first thing you want to do is [sign up](http://www.testfairy.com/signup).
 Signing up is easy and free.
 All you have to do is insert your email address and choose a password - and you're in!

 After signing up, you will receive a welcome email from us.
-Don't throw it away!
-It contains some useful information.
+Don't throw it away, It contains some useful information.

  1. First, please click on the account verficiation link in order to fully activate your account.